Crossroads Rome (Italy)

 - Students will read texts covering the history, cultural significance and archeological features of the sites.
 There will be group discussions and quizzes over assigned materials.
 Students will maintain detailed site notebooks for assigned sites and monuments.
 Students will prepare an oral presentation and written paper relating to a site.

 - Prof. Shea will hold 3 or 4 mandatory one-hour meetings with students during the Spring semester.
 She will introduce the students to historical period that we will be studying and will provide advice for preparing for our time in Italy.
-She will give basic information about cultural norms and language that will help students navigate Italy’s vibrate culture.
+She will give basic information about cultural norms and language that will help students navigate Italy’s vibrant culture.

 Professor Kate Shea, Assistant Professor of Classics and Environmental Humanities will be the leading instructor.
 Classical Greek and Roman poetry is her area of specialty.
 She focuses her research on cityscapes and landscapes in ancient Roman literature.